Gravitational radiation from Kerr black holes using the Sasaki-Nakamura formalism: Waveforms and fluxes at infinity: Results

 To verify our codes, we calculate the energy flux using the \gls{SN}-\gls{IBP} method in this work (implemented in \texttt{GeneralizedSasakiNakamura.jl}\footnote{\url{https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl} from v0.7.0 onwards.}) and \texttt{pybhpt} for the $\ell=m=2$ and $\ell=m=4$ modes with $k=0$ and $n=0$ to $n=70$ in Fig.~\ref{fig:bound_flux}.

 In addition, we tabulate the total energy flux for each $\ell$ mode from the two codes, which is defined as

-The truncation rules\footnote{Note that we do not claim this set of truncation rules to be optimal.} for the summation in Eq.~\eqref{Eq.flux_l_mode} are specified as follows: \begin{enumerate} \item For each $\ell$ mode, we manually set the truncation limits as $n_{\rm max}^\ell=40+10\ell$ and $k_{\rm max}^\ell=8+2\ell$. \item For fixed $\ell$, $m$, and $n=0$, if three consecutive values of $\langle\dot{\mathcal{E}}\rangle^\infty_{\ell mnk}$ are smaller than $10^{-6}\times\langle\dot{\mathcal{E}}\rangle^\infty_{\ell}$ (i.e., the current value of the summation of that $\ell$ mode), then we truncate the $k$ summation. \item For fixed $\ell$, $m$, and $k$, if three consecutive values of $\langle\dot{\mathcal{E}}\rangle^\infty_{\ell mnk}$ are smaller than current $10^{-6}\times\langle\dot{\mathcal{E}}\rangle^\infty_{\ell}$ (i.e., current value of the summation of this $\ell$ mode), then we truncate the $n$ summation. \end{enumerate}
+The truncation rules\footnote{Note that we do not claim this set of truncation rules to be optimal.} for the summation in Eq.~\eqref{Eq.flux_l_mode} are specified as follows: \begin{enumerate} \item For each $\ell$ mode, we manually set the truncation limits as $n_{\rm max}^\ell=80+20\ell$ and $k_{\rm max}^\ell=8+2\ell$. \item For fixed $\ell$, $m$, and $n=0$, if three consecutive values of $\langle\dot{\mathcal{E}}\rangle^\infty_{\ell mnk}$ are smaller than $10^{-6}\times\langle\dot{\mathcal{E}}\rangle^\infty_{\ell}$ (i.e., the current value of the summation of that $\ell$ mode), then we truncate the $k$ summation. \item For fixed $\ell$, $m$, and $k$, if three consecutive values of $\langle\dot{\mathcal{E}}\rangle^\infty_{\ell mnk}$ are smaller than current $10^{-6}\times\langle\dot{\mathcal{E}}\rangle^\infty_{\ell}$ (i.e., current value of the summation of this $\ell$ mode), then we truncate the $n$ summation. \end{enumerate}

 Following these rules, we calculate the energy fluxes for the $\ell=2$, $3$, $4$, $5$, and $6$ modes.
-These values are tabulated Tab.~\ref{tab:flux_values}, together with the total number of modes summed in those calculations.\footnote{Note that in these calculations, both code use the same truncation strategy presented above.} The two sets of numbers agree to the tenth digit, and disagreement only appears after the eleventh digit (indicated by the brackets in Tab.~\ref{tab:flux_values}).
-Moreover, in Fig.~\ref{fig:wavform_bound}, we show the waveform snapshot with the fiducial parameters, using the amplitude data from Tab.~\ref{tab:flux_values}.
-In total, $5869$ modes were used om the generation of the waveform.
+These values are tabulated Table~\ref{tab:flux_values}, together with the total number of modes summed in those calculations.\footnote{Note that in these calculations, both code use the same truncation strategy presented above.} The two sets of numbers agree to the twelve digit, and disagreement only appears after the thirteenth digit (indicated by the brackets in Table~\ref{tab:flux_values}).
+Moreover, in Fig.~\ref{fig:wavform_bound}, we show the waveform snapshot with the fiducial parameters, using the amplitude data from Table~\ref{tab:flux_values}.
+In total, $5874$ modes were used for the generation of the waveform.